Kids love yogurt, but sometimes they want sugary options. Learn how to choose the best kids yogurt option for your family.

 One of the most frequent questions I have been asked over the years in my work as a pediatric nutritionist is the query about yogurt.
-Specifically, parents want to know how to choose the best yogurt for their child.
+Specifically, parents want to know how to sort out the variety of kids yogurt options for their child.

 If you’ve perused the dairy section lately, you know there are quite a lot of options to sift through.
 From Skyr (an Icelandic type of yogurt) and Greek yogurt, both high protein yogurt types, to low sugar yogurt fortified with brain nutrients like DHA, and good ole fashioned plain yogurt.